 Mission

-As part of ITHAKA, JSTOR’s mission is to improve access to knowledge and education for people around the world.
-As a not-for-profit, we partner with libraries, museums, and publishers to reduce costs, extend access, and preserve scholarship for the future.
+As part of the nonprofit ITHAKA, JSTOR’s mission is to improve access to knowledge and education for people around the world.
+We partner with libraries, museums, and publishers to reduce costs, extend access, and preserve scholarship for the future.
 We do this because we believe in the power of knowledge to change the world for the better.

 We understand that future accessibility to scholarship is essential.
 JSTOR pursues long-term preservation in several ways: